 Although frigatebirds are found in coastal regions and feed on marine life, their feathers are not waterproof like the feathers of diving sea birds.
 This is part of why they use piratic air tactics to take the food of more water-friendly birds like boobies and tropicbirds.

 Colonies of frigatebirds can be spotted in the highlands of San Cristobal, circling a freshwater lake called El Junco.
 From the ridge of the crater lake, you can observe how frigates dive down to the surface of the volcanic crater lake, dipping their wings into the water before flying back up.

-This behaviour seems bizarre until you consider that the frigatebird’s feathers do not resist water.
-When they reach down to the sea surface to catch fish, their feathers get soaked with salt water, and the birds come to the fresh water lake to wash the excess salt off.
-Other places to observe theses unique animals include islands like Genovesa, North Seymour, and Punta Pitt, also on San Cristobal Island.
+This behavior seems bizarre until you consider that the frigatebird’s feathers do not resist water.
+When they reach down to the sea surface to catch fish, their feathers get soaked with salt water, and the birds come to the freshwater lake to wash the excess salt off.
+Other places to observe these unique animals include islands like Genovesa, North Seymour, and Punta Pitt, also on San Cristobal Island.

 A lucky or attentive viewer might have the chance to spot a frigatebird in a moment of thievery while visiting the Galapagos.
 However, even just observing these beautiful birds in flight is a treat.
 Great and magnificent frigatebirds can be seen on all of Metropolitan Touring’s itineraries.
 Make sure to ask your naturalist guide for more fascinating stories about these birds’ peculiar behavior.